-Unit 2 Sanctions, remedies & rights
+Unit 2 Wrongs and rights

-Criminal and civil law aim to protect the rights of individuals.
-When rights are infringed, a case or dispute may arise which needs to be determined or resolved, and sanctions or remedies may be imposed.
-This unit focuses on the enforcement of criminal law and civil law, including the methods and institutions that may be used to determine a criminal case or resolve a civil dispute, and the purposes and types of sanctions and remedies and their effectiveness.
-These may include sanctions such as imprisonment, capital punishment, community correction orders and fines.
-Civil remedies to be studied include damages and injunctions.

-Students will study both criminal cases and civil cases from the past four years to form a judgement about the ability of sanctions and remedies to achieve the principles of justice.
+Civil law aims to protect the rights of individuals.
+When rights are infringed, a dispute may arise which needs to be determined or resolved, and sanctions or remedies may be imposed.
+This unit focuses on the enforcement of civil law, including the methods and institutions that may be used to resolve a civil dispute.
+Students will study civil cases from the past four years to form a judgement about the remedies to achieve the principles of justice.
 Students develop their understanding of the way rights are protected in Australia and in another country, and possible reforms to the protection of rights.
 They examine a significant case in relation to protection of rights in Australia.
 Students will investigate how Australia protects rights with that of another country, and analyse which approach is more effective.